Skip to Main Content

 Morning:

-Located 6,000 ft. below the canyon rim, Batopilas was established by silver miners and Jesuit missionaries in the 16th century.
+Batopilas was established by silver miners and Jesuit missionaries in the 16th century.
+Nicknamed “the town that glitters like a jewel”, it is considered the “Treasure of the Sierra Madre” because of its mining days, as we learn in a lecture from our Group Leader.
 Silver made the town rich and famous, the second Mexican town to have electricity.
 The 300 exploited veins of La Bufa reached world fame, giving a total yield of 300 million ounces.
-Silver bars were transported to the canyon top on mule trains of up to 100 mules.
-Nicknamed “the town that glitters like a jewel”, it is considered the “Treasure of the Sierra Madre” because of its historic past, as we learn in a lecture from our Group Leader.
-Step in the past as we stroll by mansions practically unchanged, along cobblestone streets and through “plazuelas”.
-An excursion in our minibus along the Batopilas River takes us to the Jesuit mission of Satevó, known as the “lost mission” because there are no records of its existence.
+Silver bars were transported to the canyon top on trains of up to 100 mules.
+Step into the past as we stroll by mansions practically unchanged, along cobblestone streets and through “plazuelas”.
+A ride in our minibus along the Batopilas River takes us to the Jesuit mission of Satevó, known as the “lost mission” because there are no records of its existence.

 Lunch: